NUBIC/suite_authorization_source.rb/DEVELOPING.md

 * Commit this change alone with the message (e.g.) `Version 3.9.4.RELEASE`.
 * Tag the change:

-    $ git tag -a 'Version 3.9.4.RELEASE'
+    $ git tag -a '3.9.4.RELEASE' -m 'Version 3.9.4.RELEASE'
     $ git push --tags

 * Build and deploy the project:

-    $ buildr release TEST=no
+    $ buildr full_release TEST=no

 * Update the project version to the next dev version in `buildfile`.
 E.g., update `3.9.4.RELEASE` to `3.9.5.DEV`.
+* Add a new subheading for the next release to `CHANGELOG.md`.
-* Commit and push this change alone:
+* Commit and push these two change alone:

-    $ git add buildfile
+    $ git add buildfile CHANGELOG.md
     $ git commit -m 'Update for ongoing development'
     $ git push